GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/local-variables.md

 ## Using local variables in expressions

 You can use local variables in [expressions](/gdevelop5/all-features/expressions).
 Just write the name of the variable to use it in a formula.
-Note that if an object is using the same name, it will take the priority over the scene variable.
+Note that if an object is using the same name, the object will take priority over the local variable.

 ## Use local variable as a loop index